Parisa-Bagherzadeh/Face_Verification/README.md

 ##### This is the result after updating (Liam has been added) :
 ![Sample Image](Face_Identification/output/updated_output.png)

-It will update the face bank.
+It will update the face bank and new faces will be identified.
 You can also run the following command to identify faces on your own image:
 ```
 python face_identification --update --image input/YOUR_IMAGE